naturerobots/HSOS-SEP-PlantMap-2022/docs/reference/authentication.md

 ### Login existing account

 Send a POST request to this endpoint to login.
-The request needs to contain a `username` and a `password` field either as form or json.
+The request needs to contain a `username` and a `password` field either as a form or json.

 **Request**:  `POST /login`
 **Response**: `200 Ok`, `400 Bad Request`